LaVar Christensen: Early life and career

 Christensen was born in Fontana, California and raised in Upland, California but his family is originally from Utah.
-His parents were James LaMar Christensen (1928-1988) and Glenna (nee Simmons) Christensen (1928-2017).
-His younger brother, James Michael Christensen, passed away in 2006 at age 49.
+His parents were James LaMar Christensen (1928–1988) and Glenna (née Simmons) Christensen (1928–2017).
+His younger brother, James Michael Christensen, died in 2006 at age 49.
 Another brother, Stephen LaMar Christensen (b.
 1949), is the father of former Major League Baseball player McKay Christensen.

-His great-great-grandfather, Nathaniel H. Felt, was a member of Utah’s first territorial House of Representatives.
+His great-great-grandfather, Nathaniel H. Felt, was a member of Utah's first territorial House of Representatives.
 Christensen is an attorney with a legal background in real estate development.
 He received his B.A. degree from Brigham Young University and his Juris Doctor from the University of the Pacific, McGeorge School of Law in Sacramento, California.
 While in law school, he was a legislative assistant for the Governor of California and student intern for Judge Rothwell B. Mason.
 He is married to Susan Kay Christensen.
 They have three children.
 Christensen is a member of the Church of Jesus Christ of Latter-day Saints.